 It’s always smart to consider investing in a tax-advantaged account, such as an individual retirement account (IRA) or a 401(k), when you're saving for retirement.
 These accounts allow you to reduce the taxes you'll pay on your income, and to increase the amount you'll get to keep in retirement.

 Different accounts offer different kinds of tax advantages, so it’s important to understand the mechanics of how each one works.
 An IRA is a great vehicle for retirement savings, because it allows an individual to invest in almost any security in a tax-advantaged way.

 Traditional IRAs: Tax Savings Upfront

-You can contribute up to $6,000 into a traditional IRA investment account annually as of tax year 2021 or $7,000 if you're 50 or older.
+You can contribute up to $6,000 total into all of your traditional IRA and Roth IRA accounts annually in 2021 and 2022, and $7,000 if you're 50 or older.
 Your contributions can be deducted from your taxable income, so you would only pay taxes on the remaining balance.

 A single person's taxable income would be reduced to $69,000, simply from the IRA tax deduction, if they were age 35, had a salary of $75,000, and took advantage of the full $6,000 contribution limit.
 Their savings could be even greater if the deduction were to drop them into a lower tax bracket.

 Anyone who can report earned income can contribute to a traditional IRA.
 It's an especially useful option for workers who don’t have a 401(k) plan through their employer.